AnaHristian/disaster-response-pipeline-dsnd/README.md

 <a name="notebooks"></a>

-### Notebooks
+### Jupyter Notebooks

-In the **data** and **models** folder you can find two jupyter notebook that will help you understand how the model works step by step:
-1. **ETL Preparation Notebook**: learn everything about the implemented ETL pipeline
-2. **ML Pipeline Preparation Notebook**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn

-You can use **ML Pipeline Preparation Notebook** to re-train the model or tune it through a dedicated Grid Search section.
+In order to better understand how this app was built, I attached the two notebooks where I have created the ETL pipeline and the Machine Learning Pipeline.
+1. ETL notebook:
+	a. read the dataset ;
+	b. clean the data;
+	c. store it in a SQLite database.
+2. ML notebook
+	a. split the data into a training set and a test set;
+	b. create a machine learning pipeline that uses NLTK;
+	c. use scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification);
+	d. export the model to a pickle file.

 <a name="importantfiles"></a>
 ### Important Files